andreaUNAM/cringecentral/knightskings/knightskings_plan.md

     - Eg. Loosh finally cursing her ex-boss's stupid ass
   - Hob calls in "family emergency" @ school to make sure sad little wet cat is ok (he's not)
 - [ Maybe the Death snippet goes here before she comes in to help ]
+  - (when Death shows up, Hob has a moment of gentleman-y panic because here's the older sister. and here he is. with her brother. alone in his private chambers. hand on his thigh. _and they are not even engaged to be wed_.
+Scandalous.)
 - Like i know this is technically not finished give me a fucking break ok
+- Also eventually a Constantine scene.
+Cause that would be funny.